randycastillo/Nyala/README.md

 ## Overview
 - Implementation:
-  - Plain codes, no architectural design and patterns, hackathon style coding
+  - Plain codes(kata style), no architectural design and patterns
   - Showcase TDD and a just a glimpse of BDD tool using specflow

 ## Project structure